othercriteria/vibectl/PLANNED_CHANGES.md

 **Phase 2 Summary**: Successfully extracted all apply-related prompts to dedicated `vibectl/prompts/apply.py` module.
 The execution module now imports prompts from the dedicated module, achieving clean separation of concerns consistent with the edit implementation pattern.

+**Prompt Enhancement**: Enhanced apply prompts with comprehensive examples to improve Claude 4 compatibility and ensure reliable multi-namespace fan-out behavior.
+Added detailed examples to both file scoping and command planning prompts that guide the LLM toward creating separate kubectl apply commands for each target namespace.
+Updated documentation to clearly explain the fan-out behavior with practical examples.

+**Critical Bug Fixes**: Resolved critical async-related bugs in the apply workflow:
+- Fixed variable scope issue where temp file paths were created before YAML validation, causing "file does not exist" errors
+- Fixed namespace contamination in correction prompts that was causing deployment conflicts between target namespaces
+- Updated correction and summary prompts to generate namespace-agnostic manifests that work correctly with fan-out deployment pattern
+- Ensured temp files are only created when valid YAML is successfully generated and validated

 ### Phase 3: Testing Improvements
 - [ ] Add comprehensive unit tests for `vibectl/execution/apply.py`
 - [ ] Add unit tests for `vibectl/prompts/apply.py`